-(p) Cash and cash equivalents
+(q) Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and in hand, demand deposits with banks and other financial institutions and short-term, highly liquid investments.
 Cash equivalents are readily convertible into known amounts of cash with an insignificant risk of changes in value and have a maturity of less than three months at acquisition.
+Cash and cash equivalents are assessed for ECLs in accordance with the policy set out in note 3(m)(i).